-This is a large shrub with clusters of inconspicuous greenish-white flowers.
-Fruits are berries, red maturing black.
+This is a large shrub, with clusters of inconspicuous greenish-white flowers.
+Fruits are red berries, maturing to black.
 The berries have strong, potentially dangerous laxative properties.
-The leaf margins are entire or minutely serrated, smooth above and smooth or with fine, short hairs below.
+The leaf margins are entire or minutely serrated, smooth above and smooth (or with fine, short hairs) below.
 Common in the Outer Coast Ranges.
-Hairy Coffeeberry (subsp. tomentalla, not pictured) is similar but distinguished by its gray, tomentose twigs and leaves which are consistently velvety or silvery below.
+Hairy Coffeeberry (subsp. tomentalla, not pictured) is similar, but distinguished by its gray, tomentose twigs and leaves which are consistently velvety or silvery below.